Skip to main content

 2. Registrability check

-• aesthetic creations
+• an aesthetic creation

-• computer programs
+• a computer program

-• presentation of data.
+• presentation of data

-A utility model cannot be granted to
+Further, a utility model cannot be granted to

 • plant varieties